rchaganti/K8sAzLab/README.md

+# Kubernetes lab on Azure

 As a part of this experiment to automate Kubernetes deployment on Azure, I created a set of Bicep modules and a Bicep template that uses these modules.
-This is available in my GitHub repo [github.com/rchaganti/k8sazlab](https://github.com/rchaganti/k8sazlab).

 Here is how you use this template.
 First, start by cloning this repository.